 Ultramarine Blue and Cadmium Yellow Light can create a wonderful array of greens for landscape, bright enough that most still have to be dulled down a bit with Alizarin so as not to be too high in chroma.

 All three of these colors are strong in mixes, but not so strong as to overpower other colors.
-(Phthalocyanine pigments, for example, can sometimes be overwhelming in mixes and difficult to control.)
+(Phthalocyanine pigments, for example, can sometimes be overwhelming in mixes and difficult to control.
+However, Alizarin Crimson can stand up to Phthalo Green well enough to produce a range of dark reds and greens as well as a deep chromatic black.
+Mixtures with Phthalo Green can be darker than similar ones with Viridian.)

 Like any palette based on three primaries, each pair of primary colors when mixed produces a secondary color that is the complementary color of the remaining primary. (e.g. blue and yellow make green, the complementary color of red.)
 Complementary colors can be used to heighten the vividness of a color by juxtaposition or reduce its chroma in mixtures.